AlienKevin/TINotes/README.md

 ![Demo 4](https://raw.githubusercontent.com/AlienKevin/TINotes/master/Demos/Demo4.gif)

 ## Set up
+I. Use online: go to https://alienkevin.github.io/TINotes/ II.
+Download and use offline
 1. Download or clone this repository
 2. Lauch the `index.html` file by double click in your favorite browser
 3. Now you should be inside the TINotes user interface